Amber Portwood Says She Will Be ‘Just Fine’ After Sharing And Deleting Cryptic Post About Drunk Driving

 According to the report, Amber took to Instagram on Sunday to share a screenshot of a Google search about the number of deaths linked to drunk driving in 2018.
 With the screenshot of the search, Amber included a cryptic caption.

-The caption read, “Hmm…how long have I been quiet to protect people.
+“Hmm…how long have I been quiet to protect people.
 Read in between the lines and let me be!
 DONE!”

 Amber gave no indication who she was allegedly protecting and the post was swiftly deleted.
 Following the cryptic post, she shared another Instagram post in which she said she will be “just fine.”
 She shared a photo of a quote from Keanu Reeves and then included her own caption with the post.

-“Remember who I am not what you hear,” the mom of two began, “Your negativity can’t phase me anymore.
+“Remember who I am not what you hear,” the mom of two began.
+“Your negativity can’t phase me anymore.
 I’ve learned this last month how ignorant people can really be.”

 Amber didn’t write who the post was about, but she finished up the caption by saying she was going to be “just fine.”